-- (j) he enters or re-enters the field of play to join or rejoin his team after the game has commenced, or leaves the field of play during the progress of the game (except through accident) without, in either case, first having received a signal from the Referee showing him that he may do so.
-If the Referee stops the game to administer the caution the game shall be restarted by an indirect freekick taken by a player of the opposing team from the place where the ball was when the referee stopped the game, If, however, the offending player has committed a more serious offence he shall be penalised according to that section of the law he infringed; - (k) he persistently infringes the Laws of the Game: - (l) he shows by word or action, dissent from any decision given by the Referee; - (m) he is guilty of ungentlemanly conduct.
+- (i) he enters or re-enters the field of play to join or rejoin his team after the game has commenced, or leaves the field of play during the progress of the game (except through accident) without, in either case, first having received a signal from the Referee showing him that he may do so.
+If the Referee stops the game to administer the caution the game shall be restarted by an indirect free-kick taken by a player of the opposing team from the place where the ball was when the Referee stopped the game.
+If the free-kick is awarded to a team within its own goal area it may be taken from any point within the half of the goal area in which the ball was when play was stopped.
+If, however, the offending player has committed a more serious offence he shall be penalised according to that section of the law he infringed; - (k) he persistently infringes the Laws of the Game; - (1) he shows by word or action, dissent from any decision given by the Reference. - (m) he is guilty of ungentlemanly conduct.